 The BCMB department has access to a large collection of instrumentation for biophysical and biochemical characterization of proteins and nucleic acids under the heading of the Bioanalytical Resources Facility (BRF).
 This facility provides training to all students and researchers in the department.
 Additionally, teaching modules are available for most instruments.
 Also, the facility performs all routine maintenance and calibrations for the instruments, solves minor instrument issues and serves as the contact person for service engineers for major instrument problems.

-The facility is managed by Dr. Ed Wright (email@example.com).
-Please contact Dr. Wright for training and scheduling.
+The facility, located in Mossman 342/348 and is managed by Ed Wright.
+Please contact Ed at (firstname.lastname@example.org) for training and scheduling.

 The instruments available include: